fabianloewe/tyr/README.md

-# ArgumentParser
+# Tyr

-This is a simple argument parser in C++11 which provides short and long arguments as well as commands.
+This is a simple argument parser in C++11 which can parse arguments and commands in the following format:

-E.g.

           short  long   command  additional arg